sal55/langs/M5Lang/readme.md

 ### `One-File`

-This is a now a common theme in my languages:
+This is now a common theme in my languages:

 * The implemention is a single executable file
 * The output of compilation is always a single file (exe, asm, pcl, even C if and when that is a target again)